Your hectic day has finally lulled to a stop.

 There’s nothing left to do.
 There’s nothing more to say.
 Now you have time to relax.
 But instead, the silence descends upon you with oppressive force.
 You feel suffocated underneath the weight of this momentary, but seemingly eternal, nothingness.

-Suddenly that old feeling returns … the feeling of emptiness, of desolation.
-Your insides ache under the gnawing pressure of this inner vacuum.
-How can the feeling of nothingness be so terribly painful?
+Suddenly that old feeling returns … the feeling of desolation, the feeling of a gaping inner hole inside.
+Your insides ache under the gnawing pressure of this profound vacuum.
+How can feeling empty be so terribly painful?

 What is Emptiness?